sudo-self/Rpi-shairport-sync/AIRPLAY2.md

 ### What Does Not Work
 - No integration with Siri or HomeKit
-- Lossless or High Definition Lossless material seems to be transcoded to AAC before transmission over AirPlay 2.
+- Lossless or High Definition Lossless material is transcoded to AAC before transmission over AirPlay 2.
 - No Remote Control
 - No Artwork in the Metadata
 - No AirPlay 2 for Windows iTunes